The role of an end-of-life doula

 It’s important to acknowledge that end-of-life doulas do not provide medical care, administer medication, or offer diagnoses.
 Our role complements the work of doctors, nurses, and palliative care teams.
 We focus on the practical, emotional, spiritual, and social aspects of the dying process.

-We empower individuals and families, ensuring they have a say in their end-of-life experience
+We empower people, ensuring they have a say in their end-of-life experience

-Our core purpose is to empower individuals to have the best possible end-of-life experience, as they define it.
+Our primary purpose is to empower individuals and those close to them to have the best possible end-of-life experience, as they define it.
 This often involves:

 • Companionship and presence: Simply being there and offering a listening ear, a comforting presence, and a space for reflection, fear, or joy.
-This can be invaluable for someone who feels isolated or for families coping with the emotional toll of their loved one's decline.
+This can be invaluable for someone who feels isolated or for close ones coping with the emotional toll of their loved one's decline.

 • Legacy and life review: Helping individuals explore their life story, capture memories, and create a legacy.
 This might involve recording anecdotes, compiling photo albums, writing letters, or even planning a final celebration of life.